MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/[new] AZ400_M05_Enable_Dynamic_Configuration_and_Feature_Flags.md

 # Student lab manual

+## Lab requirements

+- This lab requires **Microsoft Edge** or an [Azure DevOps supported browser.](https://learn.microsoft.com/azure/devops/server/compatibility?view=azure-devops#web-portal-supported-browsers)

+- **Set up an Azure DevOps organization:** If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [Create an organization or project collection](https://learn.microsoft.com/azure/devops/organizations/accounts/create-organization?view=azure-devops).

+- Identify an existing Azure subscription or create a new one.

+- Verify that you have a Microsoft account or an Azure AD account with the Contributor or the Owner role in the Azure subscription.
+For details, refer to [List Azure role assignments using the Azure portal](https://learn.microsoft.com/azure/role-based-access-control/role-assignments-list-portal) and [View and assign administrator roles in Azure Active Directory](https://learn.microsoft.com/azure/active-directory/roles/manage-roles-portal).

 ## Lab overview

 [Azure App Configuration](https://learn.microsoft.com/azure/azure-app-configuration/overview) provides a service to centrally manage application settings and feature flags.
 Modern programs, especially programs running in a cloud, generally have many components that are distributed in nature.
 Spreading configuration settings across these components can lead to hard-to-troubleshoot errors during an application deployment.
 Use App Configuration to store all the settings for your application and secure their accesses in one place.